 There’s no argument that metal roofing systems offer commercial, industrial, and agricultural facilities durability and sound protection.
 But just how long can metal roofs last?
-With proper maintenance, metal roofing systems can last at least 40 years, and in some cases they can last even longer.
+With proper maintenance, metal roofing systems can last at least 40 years, and in some cases, even longer.

 Metal roofs can last 40 years or more—with proper maintenance.